 - If there is enough room in the car, stretch the arms out to the sides and bend at the elbow.

 - To work the back of the arms, lift the bottle overhead.
-Bend your arms to a 90 degree angle, return to original position.
+Bend your arms to a 90-degree angle, return to the original position.

 - To rev up the interaction, take turns passing the bottle back and forth stretching your arms as you reach for the bottle.
 This will also add some waist movement.

 Did you know your face has more than 50 muscles?
 Often neglected, exercising the face by making silly faces is fun and stimulating.
 Perform each activity 10 times.

 - Begin with a smile, but a really pronounced smile.
 One that stretches the skin and tingles your cheeks.

 - Move your mouth left to right, hold the stretch on each side to feel the tension and stretch the muscle.

 - Fill your cheeks with air, then relax your cheeks.

 - Pretend you are blowing a bubble in the air.